Heavy R&T investment leads to innovative technologies

 High value-added technologies

-Whether for defense and security equipment, engines or aircraft equipment, Safran products are based on high value-added technologies:
+Whether for defense equipment, engines or aircraft equipment, Safran products are based on high value-added technologies:

 - Safran is contributing to an aircraft energy revolution in which traditional hydraulic and pneumatic systems are being gradually replaced by electrically-driven systems.
 Electric systems are not only more reliable, but lead to significant weight reduction, thereby reducing fuel consumption.